g-nitin/literature-categorization/cat_classification/supervised_learning/README.md

-# BERT and SciBERT Paper Categorization Process
+## Paper Categorization Using BERT and SciBERT

 Both the BERT and SciBERT scripts follow a similar process for categorizing papers.
 Here's a step-by-step breakdown of what they're doing: